18 IPCW Classification

 Abstract

-Consider a right-censored data set \(\mathcal{D} = \{(\mathbf{x}_i, t_i, \delta_i)\}_{i=1}^n\) with \(\mathbf{x}_i \in \mathbb{R}^p\) as introduced in Section 3.2.
-The probability of an event occurring by time \(\tau\) is given by the complement of the survival probability at time \(\tau\): \[ P(Y \leq \tau\mid\mathbf{x}_i) = F(\tau\mid\mathbf{x}_i) = 1-S(\tau\mid\mathbf{x}_i). \] It might be tempting to estimate this probability by defining a binary target variable \[ e_i(\tau):= \mathbb{I}(t_i \leq \tau \wedge \delta_i = 1) \tag{16.1}\] where all observations with event before time \(\tau\) are considered ones (events) and all other observations zeros (non-events).
-Then the quantity of interest could be estimated using any binary classification method that outputs (calibrated) probabilities as \[ P(Y \leq \tau|\mathbf{x}_i) = P(e_i(\tau) = 1|\mathbf{x}_i) := \pi(\mathbf{x}_i;\tau) \tag{16.2}\]
+Consider a right-censored dataset \(\mathcal{D} = \{(\mathbf{x}_i, t_i, \delta_i)\}_{i=1}^n\) with \(\mathbf{x}_i \in \mathbb{R}^p\) as introduced in Chapter 3.
+The probability of an event occurring by time \(\tau\) is given by the cumulative distribution function: \[ P(Y \leq \tau\mid\mathbf{x}_i) = F(\tau\mid\mathbf{x}_i) = 1-S(\tau\mid\mathbf{x}_i). \] It might be tempting to estimate this probability by defining a binary target variable \[ e_i(\tau):= \mathbb{I}(t_i \leq \tau \wedge \delta_i = 1) \tag{18.1}\] where all observations with event before time \(\tau\) are considered ones (events) and all other observations zeros (non-events).
+Then the quantity of interest could be estimated using any binary classification method that outputs (calibrated) probabilities as \[ P(Y \leq \tau|\mathbf{x}_i) = P(e_i(\tau) = 1|\mathbf{x}_i) =: \pi(\mathbf{x}_i;\tau) \tag{18.2}\]

-Vock et al. (2016) suggest to adapt the estimation procedure to obtain unbiased estimates of (16.2) by first calculating weights for each observation as \[ \tilde{w}_i(\tau) = \begin{cases} 0 & \text{if } y_i < \tau \wedge \delta_i = 0,\\ \hat{w}_i(\min(y_i, \tau)) = \frac{1}{\hat{G}_{KM}(\min(y_i, \tau))} & \text{else} \end{cases} \tag{16.3}\] where \(\hat{G}_{KM}\) is the Kaplan-Meier estimate of the censoring distribution (Section 3.6.1) and \(\hat{w}_i(\min(y_i, \tau))\) are the IPC weights (3.22) introduced in Section 3.6.2.
-These weights then need to be integrated into the estimation procedure, particularly by optimizing a weighted objective function.
-In words, censored observations are removed (the weight is zero) and uncensored observations are upweighted in order to compensate for the information loss.
-The higher the probability of an observation to be censored at \(\tau\), the higher its weight will be.
-These weights need to be integrated into the estimation procedure by optimizing a weighted objective function.
+Vock et al. (2016) adapt the estimation procedure to obtain unbiased estimates of (18.2) by first calculating weights for each observation as \[ \tilde{w}_i(\tau) = \begin{cases} 0 & \text{if } t_i < \tau \wedge \delta_i = 0,\\ \left[\hat{G}_{KM}(\min(t_i, \tau))\right]^{-1} & \text{otherwise}, \end{cases} \tag{18.3}\] where \(\hat{G}_{KM}\) is the Kaplan-Meier estimate of the censoring distribution (Section 3.6.2).
+Hence, censored observations are removed (their associated weight is zero) and uncensored observations are upweighted to compensate for the information loss with the magnitude of the weight inversely proportional to the probability of an observation being uncensored at \(\tau\).

-Incorporating this weighting scheme allows the binary target variable in (16.1) to be used as a valid object of prediction.
-Let \(\ell(e_i(\tau), \pi(\mathbf{x}_i;\tau))\) be the point wise loss, then the learner needs to optimize the weighted objective function \[ \mathcal{l}(\pi, \tau) = \sum_{i=1}^n \tilde{w}_i(\tau) \ell(e_i(\tau), \pi(\mathbf{x}_i;\tau)) \tag{16.4}\]
+These weights are integrated into the estimation procedure by optimizing a weighted objective function, allowing the binary target variable in (18.1) to be used as a valid object of prediction.
+Let \(\ell(e_i(\tau), \pi(\mathbf{x}_i;\tau))\) be some pointwise loss, then the learner is trained to optimize \[ L(\pi, \tau) = \sum_{i=1}^n \tilde{w}_i(\tau) \ell(e_i(\tau), \pi(\mathbf{x}_i;\tau)). \tag{18.4}\]

-Thus, (16.4) can be optimized by any classification learner that can handle weights (which is the case for most popular machine learning methods).
-The exact form of (16.4) will depend on the choice of learner and objective function.
-For example, using the log loss (binary cross-entropy) \(\ell(e_i, \pi(\mathbf{x}_i)) = e_i\log(\pi(\mathbf{x}_i)) + (1-e_i)\log(1 - \pi(\mathbf{x}_i))\) as loss function, 16.4 becomes \[ \mathcal{l}(\pi, \tau) = \sum_{i=1}^n \tilde{w}_i(\tau) (e_i(\tau)\log(\pi(\mathbf{x}_i;\tau)) + (1-e_i(\tau))\log(1 - \pi(\mathbf{x}_i;\tau))). \tag{16.5}\]
+Thus, (18.4) can be optimized by any classification learner that can handle weights (which is the case for most popular machine learning methods).
+The exact form of (18.4) depends on the choice of learner and objective function.
+For example, let \(\ell\) be the log loss, \[ \ell(e_i, \pi(\mathbf{x}_i;\tau)) = -\left[e_i\log(\pi(\mathbf{x}_i;\tau)) + (1-e_i)\log(1 - \pi(\mathbf{x}_i;\tau))\right], \]

-16.1 Conclusion
+18.1 Conclusion

 WarningKey takeaways

-• It can greatly simplify the estimation of survival probabilities at a specific time point of interest.
+• The IPCW reduction transforms a survival task to a weighted classification task and can greatly simplify the estimation of survival probabilities at a specific time point of interest.

 • Many learners for binary classification can be used out-of-the-box without further modifications.

-• Learners that support gradient based optimization such as gradient boosting and deep learning are particularly well suited for this task, as they support specification of (custom) loss functions and support integration of weights.
+• Learners that support gradient-based optimization such as gradient boosting and deep learning are particularly well suited for this task, as they support specification of (custom) loss functions and support integration of weights.

 ImportantLimitations